-Now, it’s important to note that NordPass offers this free service because they want to up-sell you on their password manager app.
+Now, it’s important to note that they this free service because they want to up-sell you on the NordPass password manager app.

 That being said, this tool is great because it not only checks the strength of the password you input, it also checks if the password has been exposed in any data breaches (it checks it against a known database).

 While taking advantage of this feature goes against a primary tip I’ll share below, it’s still a unique aspect of this password checker.

 Obviously I’m biased, but I think that the All Things Secured password checker tool is worthy of being called one of the best password strength checkers.